-Xakestar is a Persian rock band originally formed in Tehran/Iran, and some years active in Falun/Sweden and currently active in Zurich/Switzerland.
+Xakestar is a Persian rock band originally formed in Tehran/Iran, and some years active in Falun/Sweden.
 The band was formed in early 1999 by Mo Khojasteh (lead guitar, bass, synthesizers and lyrics), Hani Rajabi (lead vocals, keyboards, synthesizers, and electronics) and Behruz Bazargan (drums).

 At these concerts the band played both original material and cover versions of songs from a number of well-known bands such as Pink Floyd, Moonspell, Hypocrisy and Bathory, adding their particular taste for electronic music to the overall sound.
 After a few years, the drummer, Behruz, was fired by Mo due to technical issues and the band started to work with session drummers.

 Do you think that the spirit of rock/metal has flown?
 Do you think that the great inspiration of the 90s' bands and what they stood for have been vanished, belittled, ignored, forgotten?
 Are you one of those people who believe the music industry has been shrewdly contriving and conspiring to drain away the non-conformist thoughts, rebellious worldview and interrogative nature of lyrics whose appearance and functions in the music market once were treated as a necessity?
 You may be right, the evidence shows that diversity is discouraged, in addition, innovation and creativity is looked down upon.
 However, numerous independent musicians have proved that the aforementioned values (which seem to be lost) can be revived again and can be turned to an element which can also enhance the influence and beautify the aesthetics.
 Xakestar aims to strengthen and restore those lost connections to the 90s' music.
 However, a blend of new accomplishments of contemporary music also adorns Xakestar's songs.